hard-nett/docs/docs/localterp/test-local-changes.md

     - These keys are added to your --keyring-backend test
     - If the keys are already on your keyring, you will get an "Error: aborted"
     - Ensure you use the name of the account as listed in the table below, as well as ensure you append the `--keyring-backend test` to your txs
-        - Example: `osmosisd tx bank send lo-test2 terp1cyyzpxplxdzkeea7kwsydadg87357qnahakaks --keyring-backend test --chain-id localterp`
+        - Example: `terpd tx bank send lo-test2 terp1cyyzpxplxdzkeea7kwsydadg87357qnahakaks --keyring-backend test --chain-id localterp`

 5. To remove all block history and start from scratch, run `make localnet-remove`